top of page

 The Legacy of Henry Lee '43

 Established in 1994, the Henry Lee ’43 Memorial Fund honors Henry Lee ’43, the first Asian American student at Friends Seminary, who sought to create scholarship opportunities for students like him.
 Inspired by a visit to Friends, Henry launched the fund, raising $2,700 in its first year with support from his family and friends.
 After his passing in 1995, the community raised over $100,000 to continue his vision.
-Over 30 years, contributions from more than 1,000 donors have grown the fund’s principal to $1,731,033 as of 2024, providing scholarships for 13 Asian American students.
+Over 30 years, contributions from more than 1,000 donors have provided scholarships for 13 Asian American students.
 Today, it is the second largest named endowed fund at Friends, reflecting the impact of sustained community support.

 Larry Carter Portrait 2023_edited_edited.avif